-4.1 Teaching Accommodation and Staff Accommodation
+4.1.
+Teaching Accommodation and Staff Accommodation

 Classes may be held in any teaching rooms on campus.
-Students on other programmes may join the class for certain courses or lectures.
+Students on other postgraduate programmes will join the class for certain lectures.

-The academic staff of the Department of Actuarial Mathematics and Statistics all have their offices in the Colin Maclaurin (CM) building.
+The academic staff of the Department of Actuarial Mathematics and Statistics all have their offices in the Colin MacLaurin (CM) building.
 Administrative staff and the MACS School Office (EM 1.25) are nearby in that section of the Earl Mountbatten building close to the CM building.

-4.2 Contacting You
+4.2.
+Contacting You

-The Programme Director, Programme Administrator and lecturers will regularly communicate with you by email.
-All emails will be sent to your Heriot-Watt email address and NOT to any personal email address you may have.
+The Programme Director, Programme Administrator, and lecturers will regularly communicate with you by email.
+All emails will be sent to your Heriot-Watt email address (e.g. abc123@hw.ac.uk) and NOT to any personal email address you may have.